Think of the products people used a few decades ago.

 Which products are available on the market?
 Working backward from what is already there makes things much easier.

-How fast will you make your goods available in the market?
+How fast will you make your goods available on the market?
 If your products are still in the early stages of development, it might be better to schedule goods to arrive in the market later on.
 Other factors that could influence timing include seasonal market demand

 Sometimes it might be better to roll out a simple product as immediately as possible and tweak the product later.